MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P14-Polish-Gameplay/content.md

 # Checking on the penguin

 If a penguin has stopped or is moving slowly we will remove `cameraTarget` and move the camera back to the catapult and reset the catapult arm itself.
-This is trick

-You will have to check if this condition becomes *true* on a regular basis, where do you think this check should be made?

 Also if a penguin falls below the edge of the screen it has fallen out of the world and should be removed, and the camera reset.

-# Implementing the first check
+# Checking the speed

 To check the speed of the penguin we need to look at it's motion in both the x and y.
 The speed is a combination of both.
 The penguin has a velocity x and y.
 If we picture